factorhouse/slipway/README.md

 ### Example Servers

-Various configuration of Slipway can be found in the [example.clj](common/test/slipway/example.clj) namespace.
+Various configurations of Slipway can be found in the [example.clj](common/test/slipway/example.clj) namespace.

 The stateful start!/stop! functions within that namespace are not considered canonical for Slipway, they are a convenience for our integration tests.